valkey-io/valkey-doc/docs/reference/sentinel-clients.md

 Additional information
 ===

-For additional information or to discuss specific aspects of this guidelines, please drop a message to the [Redis Google Group](https://groups.google.com/group/redis-db).
+For additional information or to discuss specific aspects of this guidelines, please drop a message to the [Valkey Google Group](https://groups.google.com/group/redis-db).